AntonyJR/Hands-On-Labs/ERP-Integration-Patterns/html/markdown/erp-event/ERP-POEventToVBCS-LabGuide.md

     <img src="media/image55.png" style="width:5.65644in;height:3.22327in" />

-2. A Map activity is created.
-Provide the mapping for the Map Activity (Map to CREATEPO) as per the screenshot below
+2. A Map Action is created.
+Provide the mapping for the Map Action (Map to CREATEPO) as per the screenshot below

     <img src="media/image56.png" style="width:7in;height:2.425in" />